moozunch/moozunch/README.md

 ## 🎶 Fun Fact

 - I love music a lot I can listen to it all day
-- I used to want to be a Medical Student, but as I grow up i found out what i really enjoy doing.
+- I used to wanted to be a Medical Student, but as I grow up i found out what i really enjoy doing.

 ## 📫 Contact